The Most Common Cause of Sports Injuries >> Avoid this Mistake

-Did you know that 30-70% of recreational and competitive runners sustain an injury during any 1-year period?(1) However, not many runners are aware of what puts them at risk.
+Did you know that 30-70% of recreational and competitive runners sustain a sports injury during any 1-year period?(1) However, not many runners are aware of what puts them at risk.

 When asked about the main cause of running injuries, most runners will reply:

 - Not stretching

 What do you think?
 A lot of time and money is spent on researching the risk factors that might be the source of sports injuries for so many runners.

 Running Risk Factors for Sports Injuries